NRiess/Masterthesis_Unsupervised_Monocular_Scene_Flow_Estimation_and_Prediction/README.md

 ## Start training
 ### Locally:
+Please run main.py using the arguments --debug=False and --azure=False.

 ### On azure:
 * Adjust the version number of the environment in "run_with_azure.py" according to the version you want to use